SilasCampbell/Shock-Wave-Analysis/index.md

   <p><b>Figure 2:</b> Final numerical solution using the Lax–Wendroff method.
 The profile shows a stable shock front maintained by numerical smoothing after the shock formation time $t^* = 2$.</p>
 </div>

+As seen above in $\text{Figure 1}$, the implicit solution steepens as it approaches $t^* = 2$, and at the calculated shock formation time, the wave becomes infinitely steep.
+After $t^* = 2$, the wave overturns and the mapping between $x$ and $u$ becomes multivalued.
+In $\text{Figure 2}$, at the theoretical shock formation time, the wave appears extremely steep, and to the naked eye it may look infinitely steep, but due to the numerical smoothing used in the Lax-Wendroff method, the slope stays bounded.